 Papers are SUBMITTED IN FULL and subjected to a double-blind peer review.
 Papers that do not meet submission requirements will be returned to the primary author.
-Accepted papers will be published in the conference proceedings.
-Papers may be considered for publication in the International Journal for Educational Media and Technology (IJEMT).
+Accepted papers will be published in the conference proceedings and considered for publication in the International Journal for Educational Media and Technology.

 General sessions may be conducted in various ways including a forum, discussion, roundtable, panel, or pre-conference activity.
 These proposals will be peer-reviewed prior to acceptance.

 Proposals that involve student presenters are highly encouraged.
-Fees for student presenters will be waived.
-Student presentations may be grouped together and scheduled later in the day.
+Conference fees for student presenters are waived.

 Acceptances will be conveyed to the primary author or presenter by email.

-The extended deadline for all proposals is December 27, 2019.
-Papers are submitted IN FULL and will be accepted through December 30, 2019.
+The submission deadline for all proposals is Tuesday, January 18, 2022.
+Papers are submitted in FULL and will be accepted through January 18, 2022.

 Presenters are expected to:

 – Participate in a pre-conference orientation session on Wednesday, March 16, 2022.